-I don’t think that people are wired to easily understand the concepts of price discovery, uncertainty and discounting the future.
+I don’t think that we humans are wired to naturally understand the concepts of discounting a future that has an infinite range of future possibilities.
 People often think in binary terms: things get labelled “good” or “bad”.
 People are terrible at thinking in nuance, probabilities and second order consequences.

 This is what Howard Marks calls “Level One Thinking”.
 Level One Thinking makes an observation but doesn’t consider the knock-on effects or the reactions of other players in the game.

 What is second-level thinking?